sniffy/sniffy/README.md

 Building
 ============
-JDBC sniffer is built using JDK8+ and Maven 3+ - just checkout the project and type `mvn install` JDK8 is required only for building the project - once it's built, you can use JBC sniffer with JRE 1.6+
+JDBC sniffer is built using JDK8+ and Maven 3+ - just checkout the project and type `mvn install` JDK8 is required only for building the project - once it's built, you can use JDBC sniffer with JRE 1.6+